The rise, fall and resonance of ESPN Esports

 “I didn’t know how to evaluate these resumes,” he said, having been used to applicants with traditional sports reporting backgrounds.
 “There was none of that in esports.
 I saw, ‘I’m 23 and have eight years of experience.’
 You had to learn to think about it a little differently. … We also needed people who were going to be personalities for us within the company.”

-He adjusted by relying on the key attributed he relied on to evaluate talent.
+He adjusted by relying on the key attributes he relied on to evaluate talent.

-“You’re looking for drive, for people who can be coached and taught,” he also focused intensely on writing skills and personal networks.
+“You’re looking for drive, for people who can be coached and taught,” Kaufman said, noting he also focused intensely on writing skills and personal networks.

 It led him to two of ESPN’s early esports hires: Jacob Wolf, hired just after the launch at 19 years old, and Tyler Erzberger.